 Crest (above the Shield)

-The helmet and mantling (the decorative cloth in the District’s armorial colours of heraldic silver and green) are the two traditional components of this and most coats of arms.
+The helmet and mantling (the decorative cloth in the City’s armorial colours of heraldic silver and green) are the two traditional components of this and most coats of arms.
 Today they can symbolize, in the same spirit as the knight defending his lands, the determination of citizens to safeguard and strengthen their community.
 A golden Sto:lo canoe, honouring the First People of the District and the ongoing importance of the Fraser for transportation and fishing, supports a sprig of salmonberry.
 This vigorous plant was important in the diet of the First Peoples and foreshadows the later importance of various berry crops nearer the present day.

 The grassy compartment on which the deer stand is a symbol for the rich agricultural lands by the Fraser, the site of the earliest part of the community.
-The multicultural character of the District’s people is represented by the linked dogwood, the provincial flower, the salmonberry and the strawberry, the latter also referring to one of the District’s outstanding early agricultural industries.
+The multicultural character of the City’s people is represented by the linked dogwood, the provincial flower, the salmonberry and the strawberry, the latter also referring to one of the City’s outstanding early agricultural industries.
 The stag and the doe symbolize the men and women who have built and will build Mission; pioneers, present day citizens and future residents.
-The animals also represent the rich natural heritage of the District highlands.
+The animals also represent the rich natural heritage of the City highlands.
 On the pendant of the stag’s collar is a gold fir tree, symbol of the ongoing importance of the forest industry and the recreational value of the forest.
-The doe’s collar pendant features a steam locomotive wheel, recalling Mission’s industrial heritage and, specifically, the part played by the railway in the District’s development.
-The doe carries the District flag, referring to the citizen’s responsibility to uphold the community’s honour and contribute to its well being.
+The doe’s collar pendant features a steam locomotive wheel, recalling Mission’s industrial heritage and, specifically, the part played by the railway in the City’s development.
+The doe carries the City’s flag, referring to the citizen’s responsibility to uphold the community’s honour and contribute to its well being.

 THE FUTURE OUR MISSION is a call to the community to look ahead to the further development of Mission.